Malaga Museum Visit

 Not only do they have cars there.
 They also a small collection of vintage clothes, hats and accessories.
 This really caught my eye.
 The hat boxes were in extravagant fabrics, covered in lizard skin or plush deep coloured velvet.
 A few of the dresses were presented with the accessories on the museum walls.

-The clothes, suitcases and other props used in the Museum helps the visitor to imagine the time when those cars were actually been driven along the roads in Europe.
+The clothes, suitcases and other props used in this Malaga Museum helps the visitor to imagine the time when those cars were actually been driven along the roads in Europe.
 It all seems to fit together beautifully and proved an interesting exhibition.

 The Car Museum is situated outside the main town (on Avenida Sor Teresa Prat, 15) but the tourist bus does have a stop close by.
 Taxis are not too expensive from the city centre, especially if there are a few of you.